By the end of this section, you will be able to:

 The fundamental notion that total quantity of financial capital demanded equals total quantity of financial capital supplied must always remain true.
 Domestic savings will always appear as part of the supply of financial capital and domestic investment will always appear as part of the demand for financial capital.
 However, the government and trade balance elements of the equation can move back and forth as either suppliers or demanders of financial capital, depending on whether government budgets and the trade balance are in surplus or deficit.

 Domestic Saving and Investment Determine the Trade Balance

-One insight from the national saving and investment identity is that a nation’s balance of trade is determined by that nation’s own levels of domestic saving and domestic investment.
+One insight from the national saving and investment identity is that a nation's own levels of domestic saving and investment determine a nation’s balance of trade.
 To understand this point, rearrange the identity to put the balance of trade all by itself on one side of the equation.
 Consider first the situation with a trade deficit, and then the situation with a trade surplus.

 In the case of a trade deficit, the national saving and investment identity can be rewritten as:

 In this case, domestic investment is higher than domestic saving, including both private and government saving.
 The only way that domestic investment can exceed domestic saving is if capital is flowing into a country from abroad.
 After all, that extra financial capital for investment has to come from someplace.

 Now consider a trade surplus from the standpoint of the national saving and investment identity:

 In this case, domestic savings (both private and public) is higher than domestic investment.
 That extra financial capital will be invested abroad.